amirmirmirmir/Final-Year-Project/README.md

 kubectl apply -f storage/nfs-pvc.yaml kubectl apply -f storage/nfs-test-pod.yaml
 ```
 Following the deployment of the nfs-test pod you should be able to Cat the file defined in it to verify if it worked correctly and then delete the deployment if you want.
+You will also need to update any relevant IP addresses with your own configurations

 ---